Build Thread 85 CJ7 Rebuild, Labor of Love

 Drove the pin out of the 5th gear to remove this fork and gear assembly.
 Definitely needed to follow the recommendations to place a wood block under the fork to prevent bending the rod.
 This pin required quite a bit of force to drive through.

 After this was out I was able to focus on the main output shaft; there was a lock ring that was very difficult to remove.
-I highly recommend anyone doing this spend the $15-$25 on a good pair of transmission lock ring pliers.
+I highly recommend anyone doing this spend the $15-$25 on a good pair of Transmission lock ring pliers.

 Finally, the clutch shaft came off.
 Pretty straight forward and as the image shows, the 15 needle bearings all came out with the shaft.
 All the parts in the clutch shaft: thrust bearing, washer, needle bearings, bearing cone, are all in the rebuild kit.
 Just needed to be careful to keep track of the shim the came out with this assembly.
 Shimming this assembly correctly on re-assembly will eliminate end-play.